sambeigi69-cmyk/ToolOrganizer/README.md

   * And in this case the system should **not assume** the tool was actually released; it must be tracked separately from successful unlocks.

 ---

-If you want, I can also convert this into a more “GitHub style” README format with:

-* a clean table of contents,
-* a “Features / Planned Features” section,
-* a “File structure” section,
-* and sample CSV/Excel schemas for Article→Machine and Article→AllowedTools.